josveji/Proyecto_Python_PomodorIng/README.md

 With PomodorING you can:

 - Use a pomodoro timer and adjust it to your needs.
-- You can fin a to-do list to keep track of what you need to do.
+- You can find a to-do list to keep track of what you need to do.
 - Play music to reach your maximi level of concentration.